dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/confirmed-elicitation-results.md

 Explanation: A critical attribute of confirmed elicitation results is that they signify a "common understanding" among the project's product team, indicating consensus on the accuracy of the elicited information.

 Question: What is a key utility of confirmed elicitation results in the creation of models during the business analysis process?
-A: They serve as a base for creating first-draft models
+A: They serve as a base for creating first-draft models of the solution
 B: They are used to finalize the project's technical architecture
 C: They primarily focus on the aesthetic aspects of models
 D: They dictate the project's marketing strategy